 The statistics on cancer in America are shocking.
 Cancer is the second most common cause of death in America; more than 1.5 million people were diagnosed with cancer in 2009, when the disease cost the nation more than $243 billion in direct medical costs and lost productivity.
 The lifetime chance of a man developing an invasive cancer is about one in two, and approximately one in four men die from cancer.
 For women, the lifetime chance of developing an invasive cancer is one in three, and one in five will die.

 But we don’t need statistics to know that the personal and social costs of cancer are enormous.
-As we continue our national efforts to reduce smoking, the use of chemical pesticides, and educate the public about the health risks of obesity, we must also move quickly to address the threat posed by toxic chemicals.
+As we continue our national efforts to reduce smoking, the use of conventional pesticides, and educate the public about the health risks of obesity, we must also move quickly to address the threat posed by toxic chemicals.
 Wondercide and the NRDC urge to you take a leadership role in the effort to reform the Toxic Substances Control Act to ensure that the EPA has the authority it needs to protect the public from exposure to cancer-causing chemicals in our homes, our schools and our workplaces.Get Chemical Free Pest Control

 Millions of Americans are living with cancer, and millions more are affected by the devastating toll a cancer diagnosis takes on an individual and a family.
 Please make cancer prevention a priority and help strengthen the law that has failed to protect us from cancer-causing chemicals.